Online MBA in Nebraska

-The University of Nebraska-Lincoln was one of the first institutions to offer doctoral degrees beyond the Mississippi, and today it continues to offer a wide variety of doctorate, master’s, and undergraduate level programs.
+The University of Nebraska-Lincoln was one of the first institutions to offer doctoral degrees beyond the Mississippi.
+Today, it offers a wide variety of doctorate, master’s, and undergraduate level programs.
 One of these programs is its world-renowned MBA degree, which it delivers in three innovative modes: campus, online, and hybrid.
-For 12 years in a row U.S. News & World Report has ranked UNL as among the top 50 public universities in the U.S – and its MBA program is no exception to this ranking.
+For 12 years in a row, U.S. News & World Report has ranked UNL as among the top 50 public universities in the U.S – and its MBA program is no exception to this ranking.

 The program is 48 credit hours in length, regardless if it is pursued online, on campus, or via a hybrid route.
 It’s 48 credits consists of 30 core credits and 18 elective credits.
 The on-campus option is a terrific fit for students who thrive in a classroom environment.
 Students who pursue the campus option full-time can complete the program in two years or less, while part-time students can complete the program in 3 to 5 years, depending on course progression.
 A part-time route is an excellent option for working professionals who need flexibility.
 Students can also choose to pursue the program via a hybrid model by mixing campus and online classes.

-For students who are interested, a dual degree option in law is available.
+For interested students, a dual degree option in law is available.

 To apply, students must submit an accredited undergraduate degree and official GMAT score.
-It is recommended that students have a GPA of at least 3.0 and GMAT score of at least 600, and also possess at least two years of work experience.
+It is recommended that students have a GPA of at least 3.0 and a GMAT score of at least 600 and possess at least two years of work experience.
 Applications for the online program are accepted on a rolling basis, and online students can begin the program in August, October, January, March, or June.
-Campus students are more limited with start dates, and can begin in the fall, spring, or summer semesters.
+Campus students are more limited with start dates and can begin in the fall, spring, or summer semesters.

 Nebraska MBA Salary and Job Outlook

 A second way of assessing job outlook is by looking at employers.
 According to a World-Herald analysis, Omaha is home to more Fortune 500 companies per capita than any major metro area in the nation.
-It is specifically known for its “Fab-Five”, which include Berkshire Hathaway, ConAgra Foods, Union Pacific, Peter Kiewit Sons’, and Mutual of Omaha.
-Berkshire Hathaway is perhaps the most well-known of the five due to its founder Warren Buffett, the “Oracle of Omaha”.
-Berkshire Hathaway is a financial company that sits on the Fortune list at #4 and employs over 300,000 across the nation, while ConAgra Foods sits at #153 on the Fortune 500 and employs over 3000 people in Nebraska.
-These companies, and others, are always in need of the talents and skills tha MBA graduates can offer.
+It is specifically known for its “Fab-Five,” which includes Berkshire Hathaway, ConAgra Foods, Union Pacific, Peter Kiewit Sons’, and Omaha’s Mutual.
+Berkshire Hathaway is perhaps the most well-known of the five due to its founder Warren Buffett, the “Oracle of Omaha.”
+Berkshire Hathaway is a financial company that sits on the Fortune list at #4 and employs over 300,000 across the nation.
+In contrast, ConAgra Foods sits at #153 on the Fortune 500 and employs over 3000 people in Nebraska.
+These companies, and others, are always in need of the talents and skills that MBA graduates can offer.

-According to careerinfo.net, the states largest employers span multiple industries and include Offutt AFB (9000+), University of Nebraska (9000+), First Data (7000+), Liberty Tax SVC (6000+), and Vitamin Shoppe (6,000+).
+According to careerinfo.net, the state’s largest employers span multiple industries and include Offutt AFB (9000+), University of Nebraska (9000+), First Data (7000+), Liberty Tax SVC (6000+), and Vitamin Shoppe (6,000+).
 Each is unique, yet all desire to maximize revenue, minimize cost, reduce employee turnover, and achieve other common business goals.
-And as an MBA grad, you will be able to help companies realize these goals by implementing your unique skill set.
+And as an MBA grad, you will help companies realize these goals by implementing your unique skill set.